ptins/A1/README.md

 python3 -m pip install jupyter
 ```

-After installing Jupyter, you can open my notebook (A1.ipynb) with the following command.
+After installing Jupyter, cd into the A1 project folder, and open the notebook (A1.ipynb) with the following command.

 ```
 jupyter notebook A1.ipynb